thx123/bazel-tour/cpp_sanitizers/README.md

 bazelisk run :main_missing_free
 ```

-But build and run in address sanitizer mode will fail:
+But build and run in address sanitizer mode will fail with the detected memory leak error:

+NOTE: This no longer works on MacOS: https://github.com/google/sanitizers/issues/1666

 ```
 bazelisk run -c dbg --config=asan :main_missing_free